Wyndham Mortimer: Trade union career

 The AF of L organizer for the Cleveland district, George McKinnon, appointed conservative trade unionists to head the new local, thereby excluding Mortimer from high office.
 Mortimer did, however, manage to maintain a high profile and effective direction of the local's tone and agenda as the head of the Grievance Committee of the new organization.
-In this capacity, Mortimer was instrumental in orchestrating weekend job stoppages until the company relented and agreed to pay time-and-a-half for Saturday and Sunday work.
+In this capacity, he was instrumental in orchestrating weekend job stoppages until the company relented and agreed to pay time-and-a-half for Saturday and Sunday work.

 In 1934 Mortimer was elected President of the Cleveland Auto Council.

 Mortimer was frequently questioned about his political affiliations and loyalties and never admitted connection to the CPUSA during his time as a union organizer.
 When accused by a leader of the AF of L's Metal Trades Department of being a Communist in 1935, Mortimer replied:

 "I will not dignify the wild charges made against me...by either denying or admitting them.
 Redbaiting is, and always has been, the employers' most potent weapon against those of us who believe in and fight for industrial unionism."

 Mortimer and other Michigan Communists active in the trade union movement took pains to maintain discretion in this period, going so far as to hold their unit meetings in the middle of the night, the time and location of which was kept a carefully guarded secret.
 This mania for secrecy served to inhibit CPUSA activists from placing the question of socialism before their fellow trade unionists, effectively stifling their self-proclaimed task of radicalizing the working class from the outset.

 At the 1936 annual convention of the United Automobile, Aircraft and Agricultural Implement Workers of America (UAW) Mortimer headed a successful drive to unseat Frances Dillon as President of the union.
 Homer Martin was elected as new President of the UAW at that convention and Mortimer was elected First Vice President of the UAW.
 He was the only Communist in the UAW's top leadership.